asuprem/ODIN-MLEP/readme.md

 - **kval** - k-value for filterName
     - [INT] - value for **filterName**

 # Execution (program)

 Run:

     $ (venv) python application.py EXPERIMENT_NAME

+To get options, run

     $ (venv) python application.py --help

+Example of execution with options:

+    $ (venv) python application.py M-U-TT-T-5 --update 2592000000 --weights unweighted --select train --filter top-k --kval 5

+You can give any name to the experiment.
+However, following the naming conventions in the previous section (*Execution (scripts)*) helps to keep track of the results.

+# The Configuration File
+We describe the MLEP configuration file (located in `./config/configuration/MLEPServer.json`).
+You may also see a `./config/configuration/ExperimentalServer.json`.
+This is generated during code execution and can be ignored.
+We focus on `./config/configuration/MLEPServer.json` here.

+The **MLEPServer.json** file has four components:
+- **config** -- This describes overal functionality of an MLEP execution
+- **models** -- This contains the list of models MLEP has access to.
+- **encoders** -- This contains the list of encoders MLEP has access to.
+- **pipelines** -- This is the list of pipelines MLEP will use for drift adaptation.

+Unlike most ML approaches, we do not consider a single classifier as an event detector.
+Instead, our model for an event detector is a Pipeline, similar to an sklearn or Spark pipeline.
+A Pipeline is a Directed Acyclic Graph of transformations from an input to an output.
+In our case, we use simple Pipelines with just an encoder and a classifier, as we have not built the infrastructure for more complex, tree-like DAGs.

+## Config

+The following variables are supported in "config":

+- `update_schedule` Time in milliseconds before MLEP performs a scheduled update.
+The default value is 30 days (2592000000 ms)

+- `weight_method` How selected models are weighted for each classification task.
+There are three options
+    - `"unweighted"` -- Unweighted average.
+    - `"performance"` -- Weights are determined based on performance.
+- `select_method` -- Which models are considered for classifications for each sample
+    - `"train"` -- Only models trained in the very first data window are considered.
+    - `"recent"` -- Only models generated or updated in the prior data window are considered
+    - `"recent-new"` -- Only generated models in the prior data window are considered
+    - `"recent-updates"` -- Only updated models in the prior data window are considered.
+In the first data window, `recent-new` models are considered as `recent-updates`  because there are no update models in the first window
+    - `"historical"` -- All models ever created are considered
+    - `"historical-new"` -- All models that were newly generated in all windows are considered
+    - `"historical-updates"` -- Only updated models across all windows are considered

+- `filter_select` -- How models under consideration are selected for classification
+    - `"no-filter"` -- All models are used in an ensemble. <span style="color:red"> Warning: This is very slow. </span>
+    - `"top-k"` -- Only the best *k* performing models are selected
+    - `"nearest"` -- For each data sample, we find the *k* training models whose training data is closest to the data sample.

+- `k-val` -- k-value for `filter_select`
+    - A positive integer.
+This is used in `filter_select`

+## models

+Each model is a key-value pair, the value being the model description object.
+Each model in `MLEPServer.json` needs a corresponding model class file stored in `./config/LearningModel/`.
+The model class file must inherit the provided `LearningModel.py` abstraction and implement the functions provided within.

+    "MODELNAME": {
+        "name": "MODELNAME",
+        "desc": "Description",
+        "scriptName": "MODELSCRIPT"
+    }

+- `"MODELNAME"` -- The name of the model.
+Built in models include default "sgd" and "logreg"
+    - `"name"` -- "MODELNAME" again.
+You will need to keep this consistent.
+Look at built-in examples
+    - `"desc"` -- Text description.
+There is no sanitizing or checking, so it'd be great if special characters or nonstandard encodings weren't used.
+    - `"scriptName"` -- Name of python file that represents this model.
+You do not need the extension.
+The python file MUST be in the `./config/LearningModel/` folder.

+## encoders
+An encoder is defined similar to a model.
+There is a key difference however.
+Each model defined in `models` is unique, because models are instantiated within pipelines as and when they are created anytime during classification.
+Since each model is trained on different data, there is no global model that can cover all model types.

+However, an encoder is created only once, as it would be a waste of memory.
+So each encoder defined in `encoders` is unique.
+Built-in definitions include three versions of `w2vGeneric`: `w2v-generic-5000`, `w2v-generic-10000`, and `w2v-generic-20000`.

+A sample encoder definition is given below.

+    "bowDefault":
+        {
+            "name": "bowDefault",
+            "desc": "Default bow Encoder using bow.model",
+            "scriptName": "bowEncoder",
+            "args":{
+                "modelFileName":"bow.model"
+            },
+            "fail-args":{
+                "rawFileName": "bow.txt",
+                "modelFileName": "bow.model"
+            }
+        }

+A generic encoder definition is given below.

+    "ENCODERNAME":
+        {
+            "name": "ENCODERNAME",
+            "desc": "Description",
+            "scriptName": "ENCODERSCRIPT",
+            "args":{
+                "ARG1":"PARAM1"
+            },
+            "fail-args":{
+                "ARG1": "PARAM1",
+                "ARG2": "PARAM2"
+            }
+        }

+- `"ENCODERNAME"` -- Name of the encoder.
+This needs to be unique
+    - `"name"` -- "ENCODERNAME" again.
+This needs to be the same
+    - `"desc"` -- Encoder description
+    - `"scriptName"` -- Name of python file that represents this encoder class.
+You do not need the extension.
+The python file MUST be in the `./config/DataEncoder/`
+    - `"args"` -- Arguments for the `setup()` function of the Encoder.
+See the `./config/DataEncoder/DataEncoder.py` interface for details.
+    - `"fail-args"` -- Arguments for the `failCondition()` function of the Encoder.
+See the `./config/DataEncoder/DataEncoder.py` interface for details.

+## pipelines

+A pipeline is used for classification.
+A generic pipeline is given below.

+    "PIPELINENAME":{
+            "name": "PIPELINENAME",
+            "sequence": ["ENCODERNAME", "MODELNAME"],
+            "type":"binary",
+            "encoder": "ENCODERNAME",
+            "valid":true/false
+        }

+- `"PIPELINENAME"` -- Name of the pipeline
+    - `"name"` -- "PIPELINENAME" again
+    - `"sequence"` -- Our current implementation is a simple implementation.
+So the sequence is not a full DAG specification.
+It's, at this time, a list of two elements - the ENCODER and MODEL this pipeline specifies
+    - `"type"` -- Currently, only "binary" is supported.
+We plan to add support for "regression" and "multiclass".
+    - `"valid"` -- Whether the current pipeline is valid or not.
+This allows you to keep old pipelines by invalidating them without deleting them from the configuration file.